forestdb/forestdb.org/models/lxz-chinese-scope.md

 ---
 layout: model
-title: Li, Xu, Zhi - Chinese scope
+title: Quantifier Scope Ambiguity in Mandarin
 model-language: webppl
 model-category: Probabilistic Language Understanding
 model-status: code
 ---

+*By Li, Xu, Zhi*

 ## Introduction
 Quantifier scope ambiguity has long been the subject of study in psycholinguistics.
 A sentence with a quantifier and a logic operator (e.g. negation) would render two different readings depending on the underlying syntactic structures.
 For instance, sentence *(1)* is ambiguous between the surface scope interpretation *(1a)* and the inverse scope interpretation *(1b)*.